yatish27/salesforce_bulk_api/README.md

 ## Overview

-Salesforce bulk Api is a simple ruby gem for connecting to and using the Salesforce Bulk API.
+Salesforce bulk API is a simple ruby gem for connecting to and using the Salesforce Bulk API.
 It is actually a re-written code from [salesforce_bulk](https://github.com/jorgevaldivia/salesforce_bulk).Written to suit many more other features as well.

 ## How to use